Difference Between Kinematic and Dynamic Viscosity

 1. Both of them represent different things.
 Kinematic viscosity is used for the representation of both inertia and viscous force, whereas the representation of the viscous force of the fluid with the help of dynamic viscosity is taken.

 3. The ratio used in the case of Kinematic viscosity is the ratio of dynamic viscosity to density, while for dynamic viscosity, the ratio used is the ratio of shear stress to shear strain.
-This also implies that dynamic viscosity is a must for the calculation of the kinematic viscosity.
+This also implies that dynamic viscosity is a must for the calculation of kinematic viscosity.

 5. Both of them are also called or known by other terms.
 Diffusivity of the momentum is another term for kinematic viscosity.
 Absolute viscosity is another term for dynamic viscosity.